Microsoft Surface: Surface Neo

 On October 2, 2019, Microsoft unveiled the Surface Neo, an upcoming dual-screen tablet.
 The device is a folio with two 9-inch displays that can be used in various configurations ("postures"), including a laptop-like form where a Bluetooth keyboard is attached to the bottom screen.
 Depending on its position, the remainder of the touchscreen can be used for different features; the keyboard can be attached at the top to use the bottom as a touchpad, or at the bottom to display a special area above the keyboard (the "wonderbar"), which can house tools such as emojis.
 The device was originally planned to run a new Windows 10 edition known as Windows 10X, which was designed specifically for this class of devices.
 However, Microsoft eventually discontinued Windows 10X.
 At this time, it is unknown which version of Windows it will run.

 Surface Duo

 Alongside the Surface Neo, Microsoft also unveiled the Surface Duo, a dual-screen Android mobile device with a similar design.
+Unlike the Surface Neo, the Surface Duo did release in September 2020 with 6GB of RAM and 128/256GB of storage.
+It initially shipped with Android 10 and uses Microsoft Launcher as the default launcher.
+Both Surface Duo models hold two screens, one screen per side.
+The Surface Duo can be folded in many ways, such as tabletop, tent, or single-screen.
+The first Duo has a selfie camera on the right side with a flashlight.
+A second model, the Surface Duo 2, got released in 2021 with 8GB of RAM and a back camera on one side.